Mo2207/Name-Changer-Dapp/README.md

 ## ✨ Features

-- 🔐 Connect MetaMask wallet (Finished ✅)
+- 🔐 Connect MetaMask wallet
-- ➕ Add names to a blockchain array (Finished ✅)
+- ➕ Add names to a blockchain array
-- ➖ Remove names by index (Finished ✅)
+- ➖ Remove names by index
-- 📋 Display all names in real-time (Finished ✅)
+- 📋 Display all names in real-time
-- 🔎 Get a name at a specific index (Finished ✅)
+- 🔎 Get a name at a specific index
-- 🔄 Live on-chain state updates (Finished ✅)
+- 🔄 Live on-chain state updates

 ---